ProvableHQ/leo/documentation/getting_started/01_installation.md

 # Download the source code
 git clone https://github.com/ProvableHQ/leo
 cd leo
-# Build and install
+# Build and install Leo
 cargo install --path .
+# Build and install the formatter plugin
+cargo install --path crates/fmt
 ```

-This will generate the executable at `~/.cargo/bin/leo`.
+This will install the `leo` and `leo-fmt` executables at `~/.cargo/bin/`.

 ### To use Leo, run